JonahLA/rust-with-ai/tic-tac-toe-visual/spec-visual.md

     - Empty cells alternate between light grey and dark grey for visibility.
     - Cells marked with X are red.
     - Cells marked with O are blue.
+- **Winner Banner**: Display a banner above the grid announcing the winner or a draw.
+- **Score Display**: Show the current scores (wins for Player X, Player O, and draws) below the grid.
 - **Player Input**: Allow players to click on a grid cell to place their mark.
   - Input validation: Prevent players from selecting an already occupied cell.
 - **Game Status**: Display the current player's turn and the game result (win/draw) in the console logs.